 - It’s free to use.

 - Free and fast.

 Why Do We Need OSINT Tools?

-It’s worth noting that the same tools are also leveraged in other industries.
-For instance, OSINT is also a process useful in cybersecurity, to identify external threads or for ethical hacking and penetration testing.
+OSINT tools and techniques are common in cybersecurity, where they are used to identify external threads or for ethical hacking and penetration testing.

-Law enforcement agencies, private investigators, and journalists also rely on the same techniques to learn more about a crime, suspect, organisation, or person of interest.
+Law enforcement agencies, private investigators, and journalists also rely on the same techniques to learn more about a crime, suspect, organization, or person of interest.

-Similarly, HR professionals can perform searches on potential candidates by scanning background checks open source directories.
+Similarly, HR professionals can perform searches on potential candidates by conducting background checks on open source directories.